TheGeekOnSkates/breakaway-basic/notes.md

 * Auto-run files
 * Keep swatting at the buggz.
 Eventually I'll catch one. :D
 * Update the docs
+* Add a "quick start" tutorial - @ArchieT over at Lunduke.locals tried this:

+	new
+	?SYNTAX ERROR
+	NEW
+	10 BG 4
+	SAVE BG.BAS
+	sh: SAVE: not found

 * Random thought: Do I really need parse()?
 Its code could be added to run(), cuz it's not really a separate step anymore.